-Michael has a reputation as a poet; his work has appeared in various literary magazines and has been Highly Commended in the Forward Prize.
-He has published two pamphlets: Aquarium (2014), with Flarestack Poets, and More Weight (2017), with Eyewear.
-In the first part of this two-part interview, Daniel Davis Wood spoke to Michael about his writing process and his movement from poetry to prose.
-Here, he speaks to Michael about the origins of Flare and Falter and the nitty-gritty of putting together the collection as a whole.
+Michael Conley’s collection of stories, Flare and Falter, is published by Splice and available to order now.
+Yesterday, Daniel Davis Wood spoke to Michael about his writing process and his movement from poetry to prose.
+Here, the discussion continues with a focus on the origins of Flare and Falter and the nitty-gritty of putting together the collection as a whole.

 There are thirty-five stories in Flare and Falter, and they arrived at different stages, in different batches, written in different ways.
 Let’s start with the ones that were there from the very beginning.